valenz/lip-init-server/README.md

 ## Requirements
-You need default MongoDB service up and running, PhantomJS and the NodeJS engine (0.10.x).
+You need default MongoDB service up and running, PhantomJS and the NodeJS engine (greater or equal 0.10.x).

 ## Installation